taxicat1/taxicat1.github.io/hash6432shift_inversion.md

 k_2 = k_1 + (k_1 \ll 6)
 $$

-We now must subtract the `k_1 << 6` term to remove it from the sum, so:
+We now must subtract the $k_1 &ll 6$ term to remove it from the sum, so:

 $$
 k_3 = k_2 - (k_2 \ll 6)
 $$

-And substituting the value for k_2:
+And substituting the value for $k_2$:

 $$
 \begin{align*}